Cintly Celis-de Hoyos, M.A.

 Biography

 Cintly received her master’s in clinical psychology from Teachers College, Columbia University.
-She joined the Department of Psychiatry and Human Behavior at Brown in June 2012 as a clinical research interviewer, and worked on research projects of serious mental illness with Drs.
+She joined the Department of Psychiatry and Human Behavior at Brown as a clinical research interviewer, and worked on research projects of serious mental illness with Drs.
 Shirley Yen and Lauren Weinstock, including a longitudinal study of bipolar disorder in youth, a study evaluating treatment decisions among pregnant and postpartum participants with bipolar disorder, and projects examining the critical transition following inpatient hospitalization or incarceration, for adults with bipolar disorder.